XiaosuTong/drsstl/README.md

 ## Fitting

-The main function to call in the package is \texttt{drsstl}
+The main function to call in the package is $drsstl$